ubc-library-rc/dryad2dataverse/docs/installation.md

 ## Keeping up to date

-If you have installed with pip, upgrading is easy:
+If you have installed with pip, upgrading is easy and very similar to the normal upgrade procedure:

 `pip install --upgrade git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`